Pluies/config-reloader-sidecar/README.md

 ## How it works

+`config-reloader-sidecar` uses Go's [fsnotify](https://pkg.go.dev/gopkg.in/fsnotify.v1) package to watch one (or more) configuration folders, and send a signal to a process when any change is detected within that folder.
+This includes file created, file updated, file renamed & file deleted, but excludes file permissions changes.

-`config-reloader-sidecar` needs to run, as the name implies, as a separate container in the same Pod as the application you want to reload (a [sidecar](https://kubernetes.io/docs/concepts/workloads/pods/#using-pods)).
+`config-reloader-sidecar` needs to run, as the name implies, as a separate container in the same Pod as the application you want to reload, i.e. a [sidecar](https://kubernetes.io/docs/concepts/workloads/pods/#using-pods).

 In addition, you'll need to set [`shareProcessNamespace: true` on your Pod](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/) to send signals across containers.

 `config-reloader-sidecar` is then configured through the following env vars:
-- `CONFIG_DIR`: configuration folder to watch (mandatory)
+- `CONFIG_DIR`: comma-separated list of configuration directories to watch (mandatory)
 - `PROCESS_NAME`: process to send the signal to (mandatory)
 - `RELOAD_SIGNAL`: signal to send (optional, defaults to `SIGHUP`)